The Ultimate Chafing Dish Guide: Types & Uses

 Even seasoned caterers can make mistakes when using chafing dishes.
 Here’s how to avoid some common pitfalls:

-Heating Method Compatibility
+Heating Method Compatibility: Avoiding Issues

 First things first: safety.
 Chafing dishes use either fuel or electricity to keep food warm, so it's essential to use the correct heating method for your setup.
 Using the wrong fuel can be dangerous.
 Always check the manufacturer's instructions.
 A quality chafing dish will clearly indicate compatible heat sources.